 Skiing in Austria in 2021:

-Update 20/01/21: Austria's lifts started running on December 24th, just before the beginning of a new national lockdown.
-Hotels and restaurants have been ordered to close until at least January 24th, which effectively ensures that skiing is just for locals.
+Update 22/02/21: Austria's lifts started running on December 24th, but hotels and most restaurants will remain closed until at least Easter, which effectively ensures that skiing is just for locals.

 Best website for live information: The brilliantly clear Austrian tourist board site is the best place to keep up with the latest information about rules and restrictions.

-Lifts: Masks will be mandatory in all cable cars, and all enclosed ski lifts such as gondolas, as well as at the ticket desks and when queuing for the lifts.
-Social distancing of at least one metre must also be maintained at all times.
+Lifts: Masks are mandatory in all cable cars, and all enclosed ski lifts such as gondolas, as well as at the ticket desks and when queuing for the lifts.
+Social distancing of at least two metres must also be maintained at all times.
 If necessary, the number of people allowed onto each lift will be limited in order to ensure space.